inclusivenaming/website/content/blog/_posts/inclusive-infra/index.md

 ---
 Posted by Reinhardt Quelle, Dir.
 Site Reliability Engineering for Cisco Emerging Technolgies and Incubation

-This is cross-posted from our [Tech Blog](https://ciscotechblog.com/blog/inclusive-infrastructure/).
-We are excited to be a part of the "Inclusive Naming Initiative" and we are looking forward to working with this community.
-Through the INI and the open source community at large, we believe we can illuminate and amplify the efforts happening across our whole industry.

----

 This post will be short, because it really is _that simple_.

 My team builds platform services that underlie the multiple projects within the Emerging Technology and Incubation team.
 Our mission is to build 'paved roads' for developers; we create common reusable patterns and services that any engineer or venture needs to deliver an application.